HARSH-20031972/30-days-Python-Challenge/README.md

 - 💼 LinkedIn: (https://www.linkedin.com/in/harshvaibhav2003)

 ### ⚡ Fun Fact
-Despite being from an ECE background, I’ve solved over **600+ coding problems**, built a consistent 100-day streak on LeetCode, and actively contribute on LinkedIn to help peers grow!
+Despite being from an ECE background, I’ve solved over **600+ coding problems**, built a consistent 100-day streak on Coding Platforms, and actively contribute on LinkedIn to help peers grow!